-This Sub-Fund has used the following sustainability indicators to measure the attainment of each of the environmental or social characteristics promoted by the Sub-Fund:
+This Sub-Fund has used the following sustainability indicators to measure the attainment of each of the environmental or social characteristics promoted :

-1) The coverage rate of ESG analysis: ESG integration through ESG scoring using Carmignac's proprietary ESG platform "START" (System for Tracking and Analysis of a Responsible Trajectory) is aligned with the
+1) The coverage rate of ESG analysis: ESG integration through ESG scoring using Carmignac's proprietary ESG platform "START" (System for Tracking and Analysis of a Responsible Trajectory) is applied to at least 90% of issuers.
+In 2023, the coverage rate of ESG analysis was 100% of issuers (excluding cash and derivatives), on average, based on 4 quarters ends data.